 WHEREAS, the East Alabama Regional Planning and Development Commission serves a ten-county region providing services for planning, senior services, arban and rural transit and support in the pursuance of grants for its member governments.
-The agency serves as a member of the National Association of Regional Councils (NARC) and the National Association of
+The agency serves as a member of the National Association of Regional Councils (NARC) and the National Association of Development Organizations (NADO); and

-Development Organizations (NADO); and
+WHEREAS: the agency represents the region for the Economic Development Administration (EDA) as the Local Development District's (EDA) community facilitator and author of the region's CEDS.
+The document serves as a guide to identify goals, tasks and other milestone approaches to positively impact coonomic development in the region in support of EDA grant investment; and

-WHEREAS: the agency represents the region for the Economic Development author of the region's CEDS.
-The document serves as a guide to identify goals, tasks and other milestone approaches to positively impact coonomic development to the region in support of EDA grant investment; and community ungagement and outreach, develops the document and subsequent updates to ensure the region's needs and economic policies address economic potential and prosperity pursuance;
+WHEREAS: The agency working with its CEDS Advisory Committee to encourage community engagement and outreach, develops the document and subsequent updates to ensure the region's needs and economic policies address economic potential and prosperity pursuance;